-Enterprise accounting software enables large companies to track and manage their finances.
-This includes everything from accounts receivable and tax management to employee payroll.
+Enterprise accounting software enables large companies to track and manage their finances, which includes everything from accounts receivable and tax management to employee payroll.

 Accounting software provides automation, eliminating the need for tedious manual processes that often result in costly mistakes.
-Plus, accounting software integrates with other critical enterprise tools such as ERP and CRM platforms.
+Plus, accounting software integrates with other critical enterprise tools such as CRM software.